 Learning Resource Center

-Cathedral High School, consistent with the school’s Holy Cross mission of educating hearts and minds and the school’s innovative Cathedral 360 personalized education program, offers the Learning Resource Center.
+Cathedral High School, consistent with the school’s Holy Cross mission of educating hearts and minds, offers the Learning Resource Center.

 Designed to meet the needs of students with diagnosed learning differences, the Learning Resource Center and a full-time director work with students and parents to develop an individualized education plan based upon the student’s needs.
 Physical space—a true Learning Resource Center home—includes areas for testing accommodations, academic coaching, meetings with parents, case conference meetings, and more—all designed to ensure student success and academic growth in Cathedral’s college preparatory curriculum.